This Taipei travel budget per day guide will help you to optimize your trip to the exciting capital of Taiwan

 Nightlife in Taiwan is extremely attractive and vibrant with various options that can satisfy any level of expectations.
 You can go for a stroll visiting the night market, enjoy a snack and seek for bargains which until late.

-If you want a relaxing evenig, there are several bars with or without music, easily available around the city.
-For those searching for an activee night. an Ubike (public bike pay with EasyCard) can be a great option to travel around the city or ride along the riverside.
+If you want a relaxing evening, there are several bars with or without music, easily available around the city for those searching an active night.
+An Ubike (public bike pay with EasyCard) can be a great option to travel around the city or ride along the riverside.

 How about if you are an night owl craving for some dance?
 Don’t worry, there are several clubs you can consider (most clubs are near Taipei 101) and ladies would not miss Wednesday when you can enjoy your Lady’s Night without entrance fee.